 If your analysis is limited to two raters, then you may organize your data in a contingency table that shows the count of subjects by rater and by category.
-Table B.1 is an example of such data where two neurologists classified 65 patients who suffer from Multiple Sclerosis into 4 diagnostic categories.
+Table B.1 is an example of such data where two neurologists classified 65 patients into 4 diagnostic categories.